Shipped in 2021: Delivery model app for drivers in real-time and scheduled delivery incorporates readymade

 - Produced videos with Dev Team to show User Flow

-The issue at hand was that the driver at this point of flow in the app is viewing the Map UI which cannot be obstructed by additional features ie: an icon.
+Another issue at hand was that the driver at some points of flow in the app is viewing the Map UI which cannot be obstructed by additional features ie: an icon.

 Map UI comparable research led me to the app Waze which had brilliantly designed a bottom drawer for access to the app’s Menu via an icon.
 This Waze design was implemented into boons.io Delivery app wireframes.
 I designed a bottom drawer modal that follows UI guidelines of expanding to the height of the content.
 I also presented to stakeholders that this feature would have the option to call or message using the OS native design feature of CALL / TEXT / or CANCEL CTA buttons: